 Q: Would you ever consider multiple group dates for a show, I can't make the one you picked.

 A: ABSOLUTELY!!!
 In order to make a second group, I would need to have enough people to meet the minimum number for a second group.
-When the demand is there, I have done it and will do so when I can.
+When the demand is there, I have done it and will continue to do so when I can.
 In fact, I've even had three dates for some shows like Book of Mormon and Hamilton.
 I hate when someone wants to see a show and can't attend the date selected.